Winter Garden at Exposition Hall: Expositions

 The complex had 100000 sqft of exhibit space, an art gallery and the Music Hall that held 5,500 patrons.
 People traveled from great distances to join the locals; many wealthy patrons traveled up the Mississippi and Ohio rivers to moor their houseboats along the Allegheny's shore behind the Exposition site.
 Over the years, the annual exhibitions were the most successful in the country.

 However, disaster struck the Exposition in 1901, when the complex was destroyed by a fire on St. Patrick's Day.
 The fire was caused by wind-blown embers from a nearby stable fire.
 The blaze engulfed the great Main Hall, leaving Machinery Hall the only surviving building on the six-acre site.
 Most of the Exposition was rebuilt at a cost of $600,000 and included new versions of Machinery Hall, the Main Hall and the Music Hall.
 The new Main Hall was constructed of steel, stone and massive brick walls.
 The Main Hall's heavy doors were adorned with cut white stone and the interior was decorated and illuminated by 1,500 incandescent lights under a vaulted and girdered ceiling.
 However, by 1910, other cities that had been holding expositions dropped out of the field, but the Pittsburgh Exposition Society held on.
 Even while during the last decade, public interest in such affairs was declining, the society secured large attendance every year by increasing the facility's musical attractions by booking the greatest orchestras and bands of the country.
 The last exposition was held in the fall of 1916.
 On that occasion, the receipts fell off from the average of about $30,000, and the returns did not pay the expenses of the season.
 Over the next two years, hosting an exposition was deemed impossible, due to World War I and a polio epidemic.

 Move to the ice

 Around 1914, public interest in ice skating was growing in Pittsburgh and that interest served as the focus for converting the Main Hall into the Winter Garden.
-Hockey was a growing sport in Pittsburgh and had been played at the Duquesne Gardens, which was located in the city's Oakland neighborhood.
+Hockey was a growing sport in Pittsburgh and had been played at the Duquesne Garden, which was located in the city's Oakland neighborhood.
 However ice time at the Gardens was scarce while the demand for hockey was growing.